 Every organisation has something worth stealing, whether it’s personal information, payment card data, medical records or intellectual property.
 Cyber criminals know this and usually cast a broad net with their attacks, looking to exploit any weakness.

-Small and medium-sized enterprises (SMEs) are especially vulnerable to cyber attacks.
-This is partly because many SMEs don’t consider themselves targets and so don’t do enough to protect themselves, but even those that are aware of the risks often don’t have sufficient resources to defend themselves.
+SMEs are especially vulnerable to cyber attacks, in part because many don’t consider themselves targets and so don’t do enough to protect themselves.
+But even those that are aware of the risks often don’t have sufficient resources to defend themselves.

 That’s where penetration testing comes in.
 It’s essentially a controlled form of hacking in which a professional tester, working on behalf of an organisation, uses the same techniques as a criminal hacker to search for vulnerabilities in the company’s networks or applications.